Best In-ear Headphones iMore 2021

 They come with a few sizes of ear tips, as well as three fin sizes, so you can mix and match to find what works best for you.
 Some people may not like the rubber, sort of suction cup-ish ear tips, which is justifiable.
 If you don't find the perfect fit, they can feel like they've completely dammed up your ears.

 The icing on the cake for these 'buds is how quickly they connect and the great playback controls.
 I turn them on, and they connect instantly and immediately give you the remaining battery percentage, which is just dynamite.
 And I love the control sounds to let you know you're skipping a track, going back, or turning them off.
-It all comes together perfectly.
+It all comes together perfectly to make a very compelling product and some of the best in-ear headphones we've tried.

 - Phenomenal battery life